react-page/react-page/README.md

 We are building a platform called ORY Sites for creating, managing and publishing websites.
-In contrast to existing providers such as [squarespace.com](https://www.squarespace.com/), [wix.com](http://wix.com/), and others, you have all your content stored locally and because the output is only html, css and client-side javascript, you are free to host it on ORY Sites, GitHub Pages, AWS S3, or anywhere else you like.
+In contrast to existing providers such as [squarespace.com](https://www.squarespace.com/), [wix.com](http://wix.com/), and others, you have all your content stored locally.
+The build is static html, css and client-side javascript and you are free to host it on ORY Sites, GitHub Pages, AWS S3, or anywhere you like.

 Because ORY Sites comes with a desktop app, it even works when you do not have internet connection.
 The app is built on top of the ORY Editor, allowing you to integrate plugins you write yourself, or plugins from third-parties.
-The ORY Sites app is completely free and we provide paid plugins and services that save you time and money.
+The ORY Sites app is completely free and we provide paid services that save you time and money.

 Compared to popular open source content management systems like drupal or wordpress, there are no security updates necessary, because ORY Sites uses plain html files to serve your site - no SQL or XSS injections possible.
 Yet, content, layout and behaviour is very customizable.

-If this caught your attention, sign up for our newsletter and get an exclusive beta access to ORY Sites!
+If this caught your attention, sign up for our newsletter and get an exclusive beta access to the ORY Sites App!

 <p align="center">
   <strong><a href="http://eepurl.com/cwtSPL">>> Join Newsletter <<</a></strong>